jreynaud25/FrameWork-Front/readme.md

 ## Description

-The `OneDesign` component is a React component used to display and interact with design data fetched from a backend.
+The `OneDesign` component is a great React component used to display and interact with design data fetched from a backend.
 It allows users to select a design section and frame, input text data, upload pictures, adjust scale, generate a new design, and download the result.

 ## Installation